codingame120/uptech1/content/posts/what-is-termux/what-is-termux-how-to-install-it-and-first-steps-after-instalation.md

 author: ""
 authorLink: ""
-description: "All about termux,how to install termux,what to do after installing termux."
+description: "Everything you need to know about termux, including how to install it and what to do afterward.
+TERMUX is an Android-based terminal emulator.
+It means you can use a terminal on your phone to connect to the system, just like you can on Linux, Windows, or macOS."

 tags:
   - Termux